xesco/castools/docs/CASFILE.md

 - **BIOS interface** - How MSX hardware handles tape operations
 ---

-## 2. CAS File Format
+## 2. CAS File Format: general structure

-A CAS file is a sequential container that can hold multiple files of different types (ASCII, BASIC, BINARY).
+A CAS file is a sequential container that can hold multiple files of different types (`ASCII`, `BASIC`, `BINARY`).
 Each file consists of one or more data blocks.
 Both files and their individual blocks are separated by `CAS HEADER` delimiters—an 8-byte marker that allows parsers to locate boundaries within the stream.

 **CAS HEADER Structure and Alignment:**

 The `CAS HEADER` is always 8 bytes (`1F A6 DE BA CC 13 7D 74`) and block data must be 8-byte aligned, which means `CAS HEADER`s are also placed at 8-byte aligned offsets (0, 8, 16, 24, ...).

 Every file begins with a file header block that identifies the file type and provides its 6-character filename.
 This header block is followed by one or more data blocks containing the actual file content.
-This is the general structure—specific details for each file type are covered in the following sections.

 ```
 ┌─────────────────────────────────────────────────┐